A PROSPECTIVE, RANDOMIZED, CONTROLLED STUDY TO EVALUATE DEVICE EFFICACY BETWEEN THE

 (CEC) FOR CUTTING AND/OR COAGULATION OF TISSUE DURING MASTECTOMY PROCEDURES

-Additional locations may be listed on ClinicalTrials.gov for NCT04165525.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT04165525.

 The objective of this study is to evaluate device efficacy between the HelixAR